CDSoft/ldc/README.md

 Note: `ldc` is a fork of [lcc](https://gitlab.com/CDSoft/lcc).
 It adds immutability for a better modularity and reusability.

+# Releases

+It is strongly recommended to build Ldc from source, as this is the only reliable way to install the exact version you need.

+However, if you do require precompiled binaries, this page offers a selection for various platforms: <https://cdelord.fr/pub>.

 # Pricing

 LDC is a free and open source software.